Malobika8/All-In-One/SOLID-DesignPrinciples/OpenClosedPrinciple-Ch-3.md

 Existing Course class has Java and Spring courses.
 Suppose we want to add a new course now.

-Should we add Hibernate course to the existing class?
-In that case, we might need to change multiple times in future for new courses.
-Rather than this, we can create Course specific classes for proper seggregation.
+#### What if we want to add Hibernate course to the existing class?

+In that case, we might need to change the Class multiple times in future for new courses.
+Rather than this, we can create Course specific Classes for proper segregation.

 <img width="556" alt="Screenshot 2024-07-03 at 8 14 38 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/68caead7-78d9-43c2-bb1b-79862e81ffa5">
 <img width="806" alt="Screenshot 2024-07-03 at 8 16 10 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/3e8b34d4-b333-4555-b7e4-31563cd77ba8">